yatsenkoM/SelfAssessment/Skills/JavaScript.md

   - null: 🙋 explained
   - Proxy: 👂 heard
   - weak collections: 🎓 known
-  - timers: 🎓 known
+  - timers: 🖐️ used
   - EventEmitter: 🎓 known
-  - RegExp: 🎓 known
+  - RegExp: 🖐️ used
-  - Date: 🖐️ used
+  - Date: 🙋 explained
   - BigInt: 🎓 known
 - Infrastructure
   - V8: 🖐️ used
-  - Node.js: 🎓 known
+  - Node.js: 🖐️ used
-  - npm: 🎓 known
+  - npm: 🖐️ used
-  - prettier: 🎓 known
+  - prettier: 🖐️ used
   - MDN: 🖐️ used